 - Equipment you will need

-- Baking tips and step by step to make those beautiful poppy seed thumbprints cookies:
+- Baking tips and step-by-step instructions to make those beautiful poppy seed thumbprint cookies:

 - Parchment paper